Tell Us Your Best Tokyo Tips

 TIP 9: COME BACK TO IT LATER

 Even the best solvers get stuck once in a while.
-If you really are stuck, save what you have done and come back to it another time.
+If you are stuck, save what you have done and return to it again.
 With a fresh mind, you will spot something that you missed before.
 Kenken puzzles are great fun, so happy solving!
 Michael Tarifa is a confessed puzzle junkie.
 Through his weekly puzzle secrets ezine, he also provides great information on how to enjoy and solve all kinds of popular puzzles and how puzzles can help mental well-being.

 About Author